fhunleth/elixir_ale/README.md

 If you're not familiar with pull up or pull down resisters, they're resisters whose purpose is to drive a wire high or low when the button isn't pressed.
+Without the resistor, the circuit may be left in a floating (or high impedance) state.
+The high-impedance state occurs when the pin is not pulled to a high or low logic level, but is left “floating” instead.
+The floating state may be misinterpreted by the microprocessor.
 In this case, it drives the wire low.
 Many processors have ways of configuring internal resisters to accomplish the same effect without needing to add an external resister.
 It's platform-dependent and not shown here.

 The code looks like this in `elixir_ale`: